ktorio/ktor/CONTRIBUTING.md

 Contributions are made using Github [pull requests](https://help.github.com/en/articles/about-pull-requests):

+1. Fork the Ktor repository and work on your fork.
-1. [Create](https://github.com/ktorio/ktor/compare) a new PR with a request to merge to the **master** branch.
+2. [Create](https://github.com/ktorio/ktor/compare) a new PR with a request to merge to the **master** branch.
-2. Ensure that the description is clear and refers to an existing ticket/bug if applicable, prefixing the description with KTOR-{NUM}, where {NUM} refers to the YouTrack issue.
+3. Ensure that the description is clear and refers to an existing ticket/bug if applicable, prefixing the description with KTOR-{NUM}, where {NUM} refers to the YouTrack issue.
-3. When contributing a new feature, provide motivation and use-cases describing why the feature not only provides value to Ktor, but also why it would make sense to be part of the Ktor framework itself.
+4. When contributing a new feature, provide motivation and use-cases describing why the feature not only provides value to Ktor, but also why it would make sense to be part of the Ktor framework itself.
-4. If the contribution requires updates to documentation (be it updating existing contents or creating new one), please make sure you file a new ticket on [YouTrack](https://youtrack.jetbrains.com/issues/KTOR).
+5. If the contribution requires updates to documentation (be it updating existing contents or creating new one), please file a new ticket on [YouTrack](https://youtrack.jetbrains.com/issues/KTOR).
-5. Make sure any code contributed is covered by tests and no existing tests are broken.
+6. Make sure any code contributed is covered by tests and no existing tests are broken.

 ### Style guides